 - An applicant has voluntarily disclosed that there is a need for a reasonable accommodation to perform the job.

-Batiste says that one way to handle questioning about a disability is to refocus the conversation and discuss how your skills, education and training make you qualified for the position.
+Batiste says that one way to handle questioning about a disability is to refocus the conversation and discuss how your skills, education and training make you a good candidate for the position.

 - How many hours per week are expected?